-Participation + Professional manner (individual effort, commitment, progress) 20%
+Participation (active contributions made to in-class activities, such as discussions, peer and group critiques) + Professional manner (individual effort, commitment, progress) 10%

 Assignment grading will be based on the following criteria:

-- Design and form (including design drawings, mock-ups and models);
+- Design and development of form (including check point #2: design drawings, mock-ups and models);

 Note: Feedback and evaluation of the finished assignment is done during class presentation and critique.
-Scores on Canvas are a form of documenting the main points of the feedback and evaluating the above aspects of the project.
+Scores on Canvas are a form of documenting the main points of the feedback and evaluating the project by the above listed set of criteria.
 It is important that you consult the rubric to see which areas need more attention, and thus, improvement, and which are those that have been most successful.

 The maximum to earn on each criterium is 10pts.